 إسكندر /Alexander Sebastianus Hartanto

 Alexander Sebastianus Hartanto uses contemporary art as a platform for experiential ethnographic research.
-Hartanto’s works explores the decontextualization of varying material cultures and how it is perceived, understood and ritualized through different lenses.
-For Hartanto, decolonizing the value and meaning of art, is to reclaim the word Sani, a way of living which involves offering, service and search of the unknown.
-Pilgrimage, sacred spaces and woven cloths are the products of this practice.
+Hartanto’s works explores the decontextualization of material cultures and how it is perceived, understood and ritualized in practice.
+For Hartanto, decolonizing the value and meaning of art, is to reclaim the word ꦢꦫ Sani, a way of living which involves offering, service and search of the unknown.
+A recreation of pilgrimages, sacred spaces and woven cloths are products of this practice.
 The works and experiences of Sani may or may not be archived, documented or shared.
-What is left are the remnants and evidence of materials that takes place in Sani.
+What's left are remnants and evidence of materials that takes place in Sani.

 Prior to his comparative art studies, Hartanto was an apprentice for a Javanese master weaver, in East Java.
 He was awarded the William Daley Award for Excellence in Art History and a Craft Field, 2017 and the Massachusetts College of Art & Design: Fiber Arts Departmental Honors, 2018.
 He teaches Austronesian craft practice and theory in Jakarta, Bali, New York City and Boston.
 Hartanto also worked for the Museum Tekstil , Jakarta, the non-profit organization Bebali-Foundation and fair trade business Threads of Life in Bali.